asadfiroz/NYC-AirBnb-PowerBI-Dashboard/README.md

 ## Note on the data

-This project uses a publicly available academic dataset of NYC Airbnb listings.
+This project uses a publicly available dataset of NYC Airbnb listings.
 It contains no confidential, client, or proprietary information and is intended purely as a portfolio demonstration of data analysis and modeling skills.